Boybuloq: Višnevskij Cave

-2017 A team of 10, from SGS and ASU, set camp above the cave, 3500 m above sea level.
-After a brief acclimatization they set up the tent underground Camp −168 from where Sergej Terehin and Artur Abdjušev pushed their way through the cave till the siphon at −735 m, in a day-and-night non-stop sortie.
-Another camp, of hammocks, was set up, the new part is a corridor, on average 50 cm wide, with a stream, into which 4 tributaries (unexplored) flow.
-The survey reached 586 m in depth and 2800 m in length, it showed that the cave descends steadily towards the New branch of Boybuloq, at an angle of 19 degrees, the same as the surface, at a distance from the surface of 70 – 100 m.
-Precise survey of the ridge surface was also made, for the construction of the 3D cave model.
-Part of the team scouted for additional cave entrances on the ridge plateau and along the wall, which would shorten the tiresome and time consuming crawl to the cave bottom.
-Several interesting caves were found, such as Lunnaja (Moon cave), U istočnika (At the Source), Logovo, they also worked in ČB-17, but none connected to Višnevskij cave.
+In 2017, a team of 10, from SGS and ASU, set camp above the cave, 3500 m a. s. l.
+After a brief acclimatization they set up a tent underground Camp −168 from where Sergej Terehin and Artur Abdjušev pushed their way through the cave till the siphon at −735 m, in a day-and-night non-stop sortie.
+Another camp, of hammocks, was set up; the new part is a corridor, on average 50 cm wide, with a stream, into which 4 tributaries (unexplored) flow.
+The survey reached 586 m in depth and 2800 m in length; it showed that the cave descends steadily towards the New branch of Boybuloq, at an angle of 19°, the same as the surface, at a distance from the surface of 70–100 m.
+A precise survey of the ridge surface was also made, for the construction of the 3D cave model.
+Part of the team scouted for additional cave entrances on the ridge plateau and along the wall, which would shorten the tiresome and time-consuming crawl to the cave bottom.
+Several interesting caves were found, such as Lunnaja (Moon cave), U istočnika (At the Source), and Logovo; they also worked in ČB-17, but none connected to Višnevskij cave.